Honors in Practice Contracts

 An honors contract is an agreement between a student and mentor to complete for honors points an academic or professional project related to the student’s field that extends learning beyond regular coursework.
 This work can be associated with a research or creative project, an upper-division course (3000-level or above), a paid or unpaid internship, a grant/fellowship application, a community service project, study abroad, Honors Excel, or other approved work.
 For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors in the student's and/or mentor's department by the end of the second week and to Honors by the end of the third week of classes.
 All other contracts may be submitted at any time, provided they include a reasonable timeline to completion and a clear description of the final product; contracts are typically competed within 10-15 weeks.
-Once a contract is approved, the mentor oversees the student’s work and reports briefly on its completion at the end of the contract period.
+Once a contract is approved, the mentor oversees the student’s work and confirms its completion at the end of the contract period.
 Students are responsible for documenting their work and submitting its final product with a contract completion form.
 Students earn 3 points per contract once their completion forms are approved.

 - Contracts need not be connected to a course, but if they are, only upper-division courses are acceptable.
 Contract work is not graded and does not affect the course grade, but students must earn at least a “B-” in any class associated with a contract.

 - “Incompletes” are not permitted; students must finish and upload all work to the Honors Canvas site by the contracted deadline.